 Building Fee: The Building Fee is used to fund the construction and provide debt service for capital projects, primarily those associated with student centers, health centers, and recreational facilities.

 Health Service Fee: The Health Service Fee is used to support student health and counseling services.
-Students enrolled in UO Portland programs use the Portland State University (“PSU”) Student Health Center and pay the same Health Service Fee as PSU students.

 Recreation Center Fee: The Recreation Center Fee is used to fund the construction, debt service, maintenance, and operation costs of the student recreation center.